rich-junwang/rich-junwang.github.io/_posts/2022-07-04-remote-development-with-vscode.md

 Another issue is we have to install extensions on remote server.
 For instance, we have to install python extension in order to use python interpreter in remote mode.

+VScode also have a [nice extension tool](https://marketplace.visualstudio.com/items?itemName=Natizyskunk.sftp) to sync code to remote server.

 ### VScode Shortcuts
 If it's on Mac, replace CTRL key with CMD key